 If you’re thinking of becoming a wedding planner, then you’re one of many, as it’s a dynamic, people-oriented role that commands a salary of upwards of $54,000 per year - according to statistics.
 But is it for you?
 Do you have the necessary personal characteristics?

-As you’ll quickly learn when taking a wedding planner course, one of the most important characteristics you’ll need is organisation.
+As you’ll quickly learn when taking a wedding planner course, the organisation is one of the most important characteristics you’ll need.
 You’ll need to keep track of a wide range of things like vendor service dates and payments, client appointments and a range of other factors that are too numerous to mention here.

-Prospective brides these days are all over the latest trends because of social media platforms like Pinterest and Instagram and understandably they want theirs to be unique to them.
+Prospective brides these days are all over the latest trends because of social media platforms like Facebook, Pinterest and Instagram, and understandably, they want theirs to be unique to them.
 This means you’ll have to have a creative side to be able to come up with fresh ideas that your clients will love.

-What a wedding planner course won’t be able to give you is great communication skills, as you either have them or you don’t.
-However, if you want to do well in the role, you’ll need to be a great communicator, as you’ll need to liaise with all parties, as well as friends and family during the planning process.
+What a wedding planner course won’t be able to give you is great communication skills, as you either have them, or you don’t.
+However, if you want to do well in the role, you’ll need to be a great communicator, as you’ll need to liaise with all parties, friends, and family during the planning process.

 One of the reasons why wedding planners are hired in the first place is their ability to negotiate prices and contracts on behalf of their clients.
-You’ll be using your industry contacts to find the best suppliers at prices that will make the budget go further, so your negotiating skills will be put to the test.
+You’ll use your industry contacts to find the best suppliers at prices that will make the budget go further, so your negotiating skills will be tested.

-As we can see, it’s a demanding role, but one that offers much in terms of job satisfaction and salary, so it’s up to you to decide if it’s a position you’d like to train for.
-If you decide it is, then the easiest and least stressful way to do so is by using online wedding planner course options from OCA.
+As we can see, it’s a demanding role that offers much in terms of job satisfaction and salary, so it’s up to you to decide if it’s a position you’d like to train for.
+If you decide it is, the easiest and least stressful way is by using online wedding planner course options from OCA.

-Our online training is not only cost-effective and affordable but also created in conjunction with industry experts.
-Our Wedding Planner Certification Course is just one example of what we mean and you can find out more about this and all of our CPD-accredited, industry-approved services by visiting us online at www.onlinecoursesaustralia.edu.au.
+Our online training is cost-effective and affordable and created in conjunction with industry experts.
+Our Wedding Planner Course is just one example of what we mean, and you can find out more about this and all of our CPD-accredited, industry-approved services by visiting us online at www.onlinecoursesaustralia.edu.au.

-Alternatively, if you’d prefer to talk to us directly about your training needs, give us a call on 1300 611 404 and we’ll do our best to find the perfect solution.
+Alternatively, if you’d prefer to talk to us directly about your training needs, give us a call at 1300 611 404 and we’ll do our best to find the perfect solution.